 The concrete was produced from a certain mixture of different material and those all are having different properties.

-In the design mix, the concrete was calculated by weight method so some mistakes may happen.
-So standard deviation value was added in concrete design mix for safer side.
+In the design mix, the concrete was calculated by weight method so mistakes may happen.
+If so standard deviation value was added in concrete design mix for safer side.

-For the first time, the total number of concrete cube sample should not less than 30 to calculate the deviation.
+- Rule 2: For the first time, the total number of concrete cube samples should not less than 30 to calculate the deviation.

 Average Strength μ = 744/30 = 24.8 N/Sqmm